sat1ss/Garbage_remover/README.md

 # Garbage_remover
-Automatically delete files from user and windows temp, also remove SoftwareDistribution\Download
+Automatically delete files from Windows\Temp, User\Temp and SoftwareDistribution\Download.

+I would recomend using Task Scheduler to automate it even more.